roboshoes/cane/docs/net.md

 ## jsonp(url, callback, [parameters])

-This module helps loading JSON content usen JSON-P methods.
+This module helps loading JSON content using JSON-P methods.
 For more insight on JSON-P check out: [JSON-P](http://en.wikipedia.org/wiki/JSONP).

-* `url`: representing the path to the resource to be loaded without parameters.
+* `url`: representing the path to the resource (without parameters).
 * `callback`: Function called with the json from the backend as it's only parameter.
-* `paramters`: Optional set of parameters.
+* `parameters`: Optional set of parameters.
 The content of this will be url encoded using `mout/queryString/encode`.

 ```js
 var parameters = {